Relations between infinitesimal non-commutative cumulants: Free, Boolean and monotone infinitesimal cumulants

 \end{definition}

 { \begin{remark} The same objects where defined by Takahiro Hasebe in the work \cite{Has} under the name of differential cumulants, together with higher order differential cumulants.
-The approach in the paper consists in considering formal power series valued linear mappings $\varphi^t:\A\to \mathbb{C}[[t]]$ and to define the notion of differential independence according to the usual rules for natural independence but in the context of power series.
+The approach in the paper consists in considering formal power series valued linear mappings $\varphi^t:\A\to \mathbb{C}[[t]]$ and to define the notion of differential independence according to the usual rules for natural independence in the context of power series.
 Since in this paper we restrict our attention to only first order differential cumulants, we opted for a simplified presentation of this notions rather than the one used in \cite{Has}.
-A notion of infinitesimal Boolean independence is also defined in \cite{Has} and it is shown that it is equivalent to the vanishing of the mixed Boolean cumulants and mixed infinitesimal Boolean cumulants (see Appendix). \end{remark} }
+We also remark that the notion of infinitesimal Boolean independence is defined in \cite{Has} and it is shown that it is equivalent to the vanishing of the mixed Boolean cumulants and mixed infinitesimal Boolean cumulants (see Appendix \ref{ssec:independences}). \end{remark} }